Bytes Are All You Need: Transformers Operating Directly On File Bytes: Limitations

 \section{Limitations}

 The accuracy of ByteFormer depends on the file encoding chosen.
-As shown in \autoref{sec:experiments}, choosing JPEG over TIFF results in a reduction of accuracy on ImageNet.
+As shown in \cref{sec:experiments}, choosing JPEG over TIFF results in a reduction of accuracy on ImageNet.
 Adding invariance to file encodings is future work.

-As discussed in \autoref{sec:methods-obfuscation}, our choice of $\phi$ for our obfuscation method does not provide cryptography-level security against an attacker with access to a large set of model inputs.
-We view this method as a building block for security experts to design thoroughly analyzed, secure systems.
+Our focus is on analyzing the feasibility of learning directly from file bytes.

+Additionally, we note that a separate network is trained for every file encoding in our setup.
+If inference for a different file encoding is desired, the file will need to be re-encoded in the proper format, or a new network will need to be trained.
+Given our model's ability to handle multiple modalities in the audiovisual case, we believe a single model could also be trained to handle multiple file encodings.
+We leave detailed analysis of this question as future work.

-Finally, our method has only been evaluated on classification for images and audio.
+Additionally, our method has only been evaluated on classification for images and audio.
 Experimenting with other domains (video, text) and tasks that require fine-grained localization (detection, segmentation) is exciting future work.

+Finally, our method removes modality-specific preprocessing from inference, but still uses modality-specific preprocessing during training in the form of modality-aware data augmentation (\cref{sec:methods-preprocessing}).
+Perhaps leveraging modern large-scale datasets would eliminate the need for modality-specific augmentations.
+We leave this investigation for future work.